CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Introduction

 \section{Introduction}

 Making abstraction from an image into high-level semantics is one of the most remarkable capabilities of humans.
-Scene Graph Generation (SGG) \cite{krishna2017visual} $-$ a task of extracting objects and their semantic relationships in an image to form a graphical representation $-$ aims to achieve the abstraction capability and bridge the gap between vision and language.
-SGG has greatly benefited the down-stream tasks in the domain of question answering \cite{norcliffe2018learning,Zhu2020Mucko} and visual understanding \cite{shi2019explainable,Jiang2020DualVD}.
-Thereinto, some works \cite{Zhu2020Mucko,Jiang2020DualVD} feed the scene graphs into graph neural networks for relation-aware object representation, and some others \cite{hudson2019learning} perform sequential reasoning by traversing the relational graphs.
-Compared with independent objects, the rich relationships in SGG play the predominant role, which improve the performance of down-stream tasks and enable explainable reasoning.
+Scene Graph Generation (SGG) \cite{xu2017scene} $-$ a task of extracting objects and their relationships in an image to form a graphical representation $-$ aims to achieve the abstraction capability and bridge the gap between vision and language.
+SGG has greatly benefited the down-stream tasks of question answering \cite{norcliffe2018learning,Zhu2020Mucko} and visual understanding \cite{shi2019explainable,Jiang2020DualVD}.
+Some works \cite{Zhu2020Mucko,Jiang2020DualVD} feed the scene graphs into graph neural networks for relation-aware object representation.
+Some others \cite{hudson2019learning} perform sequential reasoning by traversing the relational graphs.
+Compared with independent objects, the rich relationships benefit explainable reasoning.

-Although much effort has been made in SGG with high accuracy in object detection, most of the detected relationships are far from satisfaction due to the long-tailed data distribution.
-Only a small portion of the collected relationship classes have abundant samples (head) while most classes contain just a few (tail).
+Although much effort has been made with high accuracy in object detection, the detected relationships are far from satisfaction due to the long-tailed data distribution.
+Only a small portion of the relationships have abundant samples (head) while most ones contain just a few (tail).
 This heavily biased training data causes biased relationship prediction.
-Fine-grained relationships (tail) will be mostly predicted into head classes, which are not accurate or discriminative enough for high-level reasoning tasks, such as falsely predicting {\ttfamily on} instead of {\ttfamily looking at}, and coarsely predicting {\ttfamily on} instead of {\ttfamily walking on}.
-Besides, some fine-grained relationships, like {\ttfamily standing on}, {\ttfamily sitting on} and {\ttfamily lying on} can be even harder to distinguish from each other due to their visual similarity and scarce training data.
+Tail relationships will be mostly predicted into head classes, which are not discriminative enough for high-level reasoning, such as falsely predicting {\ttfamily on} instead of {\ttfamily looking at}, and coarsely predicting {\ttfamily on} instead of {\ttfamily walking on}.
+Besides, tail relationships like {\ttfamily standing on}, {\ttfamily sitting on} and {\ttfamily lying on} can be even harder to distinguish from each other due to their visual similarity and scarce training data.